joshuamschmidt/acne/README.md

 duplicate col names are very problematic.
 If present causes kernal panic and job failure.
 In the future, will
 add a process to check format of GS file.
 Ideally, one could also update the col names e.g. "sample_X and sample_X-DUP"

-Find that there are many NaN values in PFB files - presumably this is because high number of missing genotypes?
+Find that there are many NaN values in PFB files - presumably this is because high number of missing genotypes? the GS python scripts should probably take of care of this, and filter to 95% or 98% genotyping rate.
+And create a report with the filtered SNPs?

 polars is also a hungry mofo - and will consume more cpus than requested if able to.
 Look into setting relevant env var to stop this.